Arshiakhan50/AI-Visual-Tracking/README.md

 - The detection/segmentation task will start on the YouTube video url

 <https://user-images.githubusercontent.com/104087274/226178296-684ad72a-fe5f-4589-b668-95c835cd8d8a.mov>

-## Acknowledgements

-This app uses [YOLOv8](<https://github.com/ultralytics/ultralytics>) for object detection algorithm and [Streamlit](<https://github.com/streamlit/streamlit>) library for the user interface.

-### Disclaimer

-This project is intended as a learning exercise and demonstration of integrating various technologies, including:

-- Streamlit
-- YoloV8
-- Object-Detection on Images And Live Video Streams
-- Python-OpenCV

-Please note that this application is not designed or tested for production use.
-It serves as an educational resource and a showcase of technology integration rather than a production-ready web application.

-Contributors and users are welcome to explore, learn from, and build upon this project for educational purposes.

 ### Hit star ⭐ if you like this repo!!!